joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5697773/2024/08/21/cole-palmer-chelsea-manchester-city-scout/

 **Reynaldo López excels in IL return, as injury-plagued and resilient Braves top Phillies**\
 `The Braves are battered and bruised, but they're not giving in.
-Behind Reynaldo López's 10 strikeouts, Atlanta topped Philadelphia. `\
+Behind López's 10 strikeouts, Atlanta topped Philadelphia. `\
 https://nytimes.com/athletic/5713580/2024/08/21/reynaldo-lopez-excels-in-return/